You should wash new sheets before using them for the first time to remove dust or allergens, make your bedding softer, and even help it fit better.

 Some sheets (such as Boll & Branch) arrive slightly oversized by design to account for natural shrinkage.
 In these cases, if you skip the first wash, it results in a loose or improper fit.

-To maintain hygiene and the integrity of your bedding materials, proper washing techniques are essential.
+To maintain hygiene and the integrity of your bedding materials, proper laundry techniques are essential.
+Here's how to wash your new sheets correctly.

 To wash your sheets properly, follow these steps.

-Dr. Lisa Ackerley, a Chartered Environmental Health Practitioner, recommends washing bedding once every week generally, or once every two weeks if you shower before bed and sleep in pajamas.
+Dr. Lisa Ackerley, a Chartered Environmental Health Practitioner, recommends washing bedding once every week, or once every two weeks if you shower before bed and sleep in pajamas.

 If you sleep with pets in your bed, we recommend increasing the frequency to 2-3 times per week.

-These instructions apply to all other bedding types, including blankets, mattress pads and comforters, although these do not need to be washed as often.
-The method also applies to children's bedding.
+These instructions apply to all other bedding types, including blankets, mattress pads, and comforters, although these do not need to be cleaned as often.

 Yes, you should always wash crib bedding before use because babies have sensitive skin and developing immune systems, and are more vulnerable to irritants in unwashed fabrics.